KShebek/cbe504/main.typ

 where $A_1$, $A_2$, $A_3$, and $A_4$ are synonymous with species A, B, C, and D, respectively.

 From this convenient set of mathematical notation, we can rewrite our chemical reaction as
+$ -alpha A_1 -beta A_2 + gamma A_3 + delta A_4 = 0 $
+or more generally as
 $ sum_j nu_j A_j = 0, $ <eq:summation_stoichs>
-which is how we can write any balanced chemical reaction.
+the latter of which is true for any balanced chemical reaction.
-For our example reaction given by #ref(<eq:general_rxn>), we would have
-$ -alpha A_1 -beta A_2 + gamma A_3 + delta A_4 = 0. $
-This is nothing more than a restatement of our original chemical equation.

-We can equivalently write this in matrix form as
-$ bold(nu) bold(A)^"T " = 0, $
-where the superscript "T" indicates that the row vector is transposed to form a column vector.
+#footnote[This can be written in matrix form as $bold(nu) dot.op bold(A)^"T " = 0$, where the superscript "T" indicates that the row vector is transposed to form a column vector.]
-For our example, we would have
-$ mat(-alpha, -beta, gamma, delta) dot mat(A_1; A_2; A_3; A_4) = 0, $
-which is identical to the summation-based expression.

 === Stoichiometry for Multiple Reactions <stoich-multiple-rxns>

 Naturally, the next step is to consider multiple chemical reactions taking place.
-For instance, perhaps we instead have the following two elementary reactions
+For instance, perhaps we instead have the following two elementary reactions:
 $
 alpha ce("A") + beta ce("B") -> gamma ce("C")\
 gamma ce("C") -> delta ce("D").